1987 World Club Challenge: Match details

 Amongst all of these incidents Wigan's David Stephenson kicked four penalty goals, which proved decisive.
 The score was 8-2 in favour of Wigan as the final whistle blew, prompting the Wigan supporters to flood onto the field to celebrate with the players.

+Wigan front row forward Shaun Wane was judged as the player of the match.

 In his biography The Strife and Times of Paul Vautin written by Mike Coleman and released in 1992, the Manly captain told that the Sea Eagles players were so convinced that they would beat Wigan after their Grand Final win over the Canberra Raiders and after the undefeated 1986 Kangaroo Tour, that they treated the trip to England more as a holiday than anything serious and continued celebrating their Grand Final win while there.
 Vautin and the other Manly players believe that their poor attitude is what ultimately cost them the game.
-Wigan on the other hand, led by their Kiwi coach Graham Lowe and featuring 11 Great Britain and one New Zealand internationals (compared to 5 Australian and one New Zealand international for Manly), took the game very seriously.
+Wigan on the other hand, led by their Kiwi coach Graham Lowe and captain Ellery Hanley and featuring 11 Great Britain test players and one New Zealand international (compared to 4 Australian test players, one New Zealand test player and 2 future Australian test players for Manly), took the game very seriously with pride on the line after the undefeated 1982 and 1986 Kangaroo tours had all but made a mockery of English club football.